 The Proposer walked the Working Group through the change and explained that the purpose of this change is to amend the CDCM and EDCM as such that excess capacity charges are set in order to discourage use of capacity in excess of a site’s MIC.
 Customer behaviour may be sub-optimal as a result of the existing processes.

 In order to do this, it is proposed that the daily excess capacity charge is set to give the right messages/cost signals to influence customer behaviour.

+4.4 The Working group initially consulted on two potential options, these were

+using the highest Maximum Demand (MD) in the preceding 12 months, for which we have provided draft legal text.
+This is how DNOs had charged excess capacity for at least 16 years prior to CDCM and EDCM.

+Alternatively calculating the exceeded capacity to be double the capacity charge (which is broadly the difference between the two charges when Customer Contributions was utilised) would be an alternative approach.